spectram/astrospectram/content/_index.md

 ---
 title: Hello World!
 tagline: |-
-  On the day you are born, you are bestowed with a phrase that sets you off on a lifelong mission, in search of a definition.
+  On the day you are born, you are bestowed a phrase that sets you off on a lifelong mission, in search of a definition.
 has_more_link: true
 more_link_text: Find out more